-An Ehic is a medical card – which can be used throughout the EU, as well as in Iceland, Liechtenstein, Norway and Switzerland – that entitles you to treatment in state hospitals at the same price as the residents of the country you are visiting.
+An Ehic is a free medical card – which can be used throughout the EU – that entitles you to treatment in state hospitals at the same price as the residents of the country you are visiting.
 So if they get free treatment, you get free treatment.

 The card is free and has to be renewed every five years.
 You can order a card via the EHIC website.

-You might be able to get a Provisional Replacement Certificate, a temporary Ehic replacement, if you don’t have your Ehic with you, but it's much easier to present your Ehic on arrival.
-Remember that Ehics can only be used in state-run hospitals, so if you go to a private clinic, you may have to foot the bill yourself.
+You might be able to get a Provisional Replacement Certificate, a temporary Ehic or Ghic replacement, if you don’t have your card with you, but it's much easier to present your Ehic or Ghic on arrival.

 If you need a Provisional Replacement Certificate, see the NHS guide for guidance on what to do.

-I have an Ehic – do I need travel insurance?
+I have an Ehic or Ghic – do I need travel insurance?

 Find out more: Best and worst travel insurance

-Will I be covered by Ehic if I have a pre-existing medical condition?
+Will I be covered by Ehic or Ghic if I have a pre-existing medical condition?

-Ehic covers treatment of a chronic or pre-existing condition if the symptoms flare up during your holiday and a visit to a healthcare professional becomes necessary.
+Both the Ehic and Ghic cover treatment of a chronic or pre-existing condition if the symptoms flare up during your holiday and a visit to a healthcare professional becomes necessary.

 It also covers routine medical care for people with pre-existing conditions that need monitoring.

 If your Ehic is refused in a state-run clinic, try to get proof that you presented it at the time, as this could be key to getting the excess waived by your insurer.
-And, if for some reason you think you’ve been incorrectly charged, you may still be entitled to reimbursement from the Department for Work and Pensions (DWP).
+And, if for some reason you think you’ve been incorrectly charged, you may still be entitled to reimbursement from the NHS.